Interviewer: Candice, who are you?

 Interviewer: What is one piece of advice you want to give individuals and mixed or same neurotype couples about intimacy and sex?

-Candice: Great question!
-Well, first, intimacy is NOT all about sex; it’s often mistaken as being all about sex but intimacy is so much more.
-Intimacy is about connecting and vulnerability; finding ways to connect with other humans in a non-sexual way can create a sense of intimacy or closeness.
-An example of this is snuggling with my partner Chris on our couch or holding hands on a walk.
-It’s also sharing something that is raw and vulnerable for me and having him listen and validate me as I share.
-These are examples of intimacy-ways to connect vulnerably.
-Can anyone learn this?
+Can anyone learn how to connect on an intimate level?
 YES.
 Having neurological differences doesn’t impede this.
 For me, I need reminders sometimes from Chris to hold space for him, which means, listen and validate him as he shares.
 The way my brain works is I want to do/fix when I hear of an issue.
 But Chris at times just needs my support via listening and validating.
-We have an agreement that if he says, “I need you to hold space for me right now” I know to do that.
+We have an agreement that if he says, “I need you to hold space for me right now” which is a script that reminds me to do this for him.
+Clear communication also creates connection for me.
+Nuanced communication for most Autistic adults creates a lot of frustration.

 For Autistic individuals, and same or mixed neurotype couples who are struggling, I am here to help you gain clarity to make your relationship, intimacy, and sexual sensory profile as enjoyable, wonderful, and pleasurable as possible!